Moinshaikh15/dockSeek-backend/timeSheet.md

 20 sep 22

 12:00-01:20: Working on setting up server with postgres and signup user 01:45-02:30: worked on login
 02:10-04:40: Worked on doctor's table and creating new doctor field 04:40-05:00: Worked on api for getting doctors all and by id 09:30-10:35: Worked on appointments api's

 total time spent:6hrs

+## Making auth and home page complete

 Estimated time:8hrs

 21 sep 22

-   08:45-09:20:worked on creating react app and redux setup and singup page 9:32-09:50: worked on singup login page
+08:45-09:20:worked on creating react app and redux setup and singup page 9:32-09:50: worked on singup login page 10:20-01:10:worked on popup for doc
-   10:20-
+01:45-04:00 : worked on popup for doc and password reset 04:20-05:15: worked on password reset